danesposi/turbit/README.md

 | Batch Processing | Process large datasets quickly and efficiently |
 | Complex Algorithmic Operations | Speed up execution of complex algorithms and mathematical operations |

-## Inspiration

-As a researcher, I often struggled to find a truly user-friendly implementation for parallel processing in Node.js.
-Most existing solutions were not user-friendly, complex, and unwieldy, making it challenging to efficiently harness CPU power for high-performance tasks.
-This inspired me to create Turbit, a library that simplifies parallel processing in applications and processes, allowing developers to easily tap into the full potential of their hardware without getting bogged down in implementation details.
-With AI advancements, many people have chosen to exclusively use the GPU to process data and perform complex tasks.
-However, although the CPU is not always directly compared to the GPU in terms of performance for certain tasks, it also has great potential that should not be underestimated.
-Turbit facilitates the harnessing of this potential, enabling efficient parallel processing on the CPU.

-_*One of my goals when creating things is always to simplify them as much as possible for others and, of course, to make them unique.*_

-> The code is art, akin to music and other creative fields.
-I created Turbit out of passion and love for coding.
-Writing code is not just a daily habit for me, it's a task of focus and discipline, driven by my lifelong love for technology.
-During the final stages of developing this library and its two powerful use cases, throughout the code writing process, I constantly listened to some songs that I'd like to share:
->
-> - [Monaco](https://www.youtube.com/watch?v=_PJvpq8uOZM) - Bad Bunny: "Dime (dime), dime, ¿esto es lo que tú querías?"
-> - [Los Pits](https://www.youtube.com/watch?v=yaHf1FwMYA4) - Bad Bunny: "Te lo dije que me hacía millo antes de los treinta."
-> - [1 of 1](https://www.youtube.com/watch?v=21Z0GoTYqkE) - Maluma: "Mi carrera es una chimba 1 of 1, me voy y vuelvo y los bajo de number one."
-> - [Mírame](https://www.youtube.com/watch?v=zcw8NlHljF4) - Blessd: "No cualquiera puede aguantar mi ritmo."
-> - [Vuelve candy b](https://www.youtube.com/watch?v=UBVm40IONzw) - Bad Bunny: "¿Cómo tú vas a dudar del más cabrón que le mete?"
-> - [Otra noche en miami](https://www.youtube.com/watch?v=hoQmSA6MRAk) - Bad Bunny: "Todo es superficial, nada real, nada raro que el dinero no pueda comprar."
-> - [Decisions](https://www.youtube.com/watch?v=jQd5OEl1W-Q) - Borgore & Miley Cyrus: "Decisions, but I want it all."
-> - [Si tú supieras](https://www.youtube.com/watch?v=75gaEbTLqpg) - Feid: "Baby, perdón, pero el tiempo que no estoy contigo es tiempo perdido."
-> - [Brickell](https://www.youtube.com/watch?v=2p6O7EmroEs) - Feid: "Ojalá me hubieras dicho que era la última vez."
-> - [Meek Mill](https://www.youtube.com/watch?v=S1gp0m4B5p8) - Drake: "Playin' with my name, that's lethal, dawg (who you say you was?)"
-> - [La Jumpa](https://www.youtube.com/watch?v=ubbE6gyBf8k) - Arcangel & Bad Bunny: "Hoy tú te vas con una leyenda que no va a volver a nacer."

-As I reflect on this project, I can't help but wonder: Perhaps these are among the last lines of code written 100% by a human.
-Regardless, I hope you enjoy this code as much as I enjoyed writing it.

 > Always the same creative hacker, but more evolved. - [Jose Pino](https://x.com/jofpin)

 ## Getting Started